coder-mike/microvium/doc/getting-started.md

 #include "microvium.h"

-// Function imported from host (this file) for the VM to call
+// A function in the host (this file) for the VM to call
 #define IMPORT_PRINT 0xFFFE

-// Function exported by VM to for the host (this file) to call const mvm_VMExportID SAY_HELLO = 1234;
+// A function exported by VM to for the host to call const mvm_VMExportID SAY_HELLO = 1234;

 mvm_TeError resolveImport(mvm_HostFunctionID id, void*, mvm_TfHostFunction* out);